durrcommasteven/durrcommasteven.github.io/_posts/2025-06-15-maximally-ignorant-beliefs.md

 P(p|\{data\}) = \frac{P(\{data\}|p)Prior(p)}{P(\{data\})}
 $$

-This all sounds good, but hold on… where does this prior, $Prior(p)$ come from?
-I already said I have no idea what $p$ is, but by specifying $Prior(p)$, now I'm saying "psych, I actually _do_ have some beliefs about it".
+This all sounds good, but hold on… how do we know what this thing "$Prior(p)$" should be?
+I already said I have no idea what $p$ is, but by specifying $Prior(p)$, I'm saying "psych, I actually _do_ have some beliefs about it".

 Where does this prior, $Prior(p)$ come from?
 What is $Prior(p)$?